ksu-cs-textbooks/cis526/content/x-examples/01-express-starter/_index.md

 2. A bare-bones Express application
 3. Update Express application from CommonJS to ES Modules
 4. Application logs with Winston and Morgan
+5. Install other useful Express libraries
-5. A better development server using Nodemon
+6. A better development server using Nodemon
-6. Install other useful Express libraries
+7. A tool for managing environment variables
-7. Code documentation with JSDoc and OpenAPI comments
+8. Code documentation with JSDoc and OpenAPI comments
-8. Linting and Formatting with ESLint and Prettier
+9. Linting and Formatting with ESLint and Prettier

 Let's get started!